icgrp/bert/docs/tutorials/huffman/huffman.md

 NOTE: we have seen these get reset by the SDK when switching workspaces, among other things.
 So. if at the end of the process you are getting compile errors, re-check these settings!

 # 4. Integrating BERT into Your Project and Writing Your Source Code
-Now that we have an application project and BSP established, we need to assemble the needed source code files to create our BERT application.
+Now that you have an application project and BSP established, you need to assemble the needed source code files to create your BERT application.
 To simplify this a script has been created which will copy the needed files into your `WORK/SDKWorkspace/huffman_demo/src` directory for you.
-Before you run that script, here are the files that will be copied:
+Here are the files that will be copied:

-1. The BERT source files (which make it run) are found in `.../bert/embedded/src/bert`.
+1. It first copies the BERT source files (which make it run).
+These files are found in `.../bert/embedded/src/bert`.
-2. The `mydesign.c` and `mydesign.h` files you copied into `WORK` at the start of this tutorial into your `WORK` directory.
+2. It next copies the `mydesign.c` and `mydesign.h` files you copied into `WORK` at the start of this tutorial.
 These define a set of data structures that describe, for the BERT system, the names, locations, and contents of the BRAMs in the specific hardware design that will be executed.
-3. The actual application you run that uses the above files to interact with your hardware design is called `hellobert.c`.
-It is found in `.../bert/docs/tutorials/huffman/sw_huffman` (along with a set of support source files it need).
+3. Finally, it copies the actual application program (contains a `main()` routine).
+It is called `hellobert.c` and is found at `.../bert/docs/tutorials/huffman/sw_huffman` (along with a set of support source files it needs).

-So, now run the provided script which will copy all of the above files into your `WORK/SDKWorkspace'huffman_demo/src` directory:
+To copy these all into your `WORK/SDKWorkspace'huffman_demo/src` directory now do this:
 ```
 python3 BERT/docs/tutorials/huffman/copyappfiles.py WORK
 ```

-Finally, you may also see that your  `WORK/SDKWorkspace/huffman_demo/src` directory has a `helloworld.c` file (often automatically created by SDK when you create the application).
+Next, you may also see that your  `WORK/SDKWorkspace/huffman_demo/src` directory has a `helloworld.c` file in it (often automatically created by SDK when you create the application).
 If so, remove that file before proceeding.
 ## The Application
 The provided `hellobert.c` application source code (mentioned above) does the following: